-- (2) The land for Facility 3 is where Shandong Sheng Tao Chemical Co., Ltd's ("Shandong Sheng Tao") factory is built.
+- The land for Facility 1 is where Shandong Sunsine Chemical Co., Ltd's ("Shandong Sunsine") chemical factories are built.
 However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
-Shandong Sheng Tao has obtained construction permission from the local authority of Dingtao County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - (3) The land for Facility 4 is where Shanxian Guangshun Heating Co., Ltd's ("Guangshun") factory is built.
+Shandong Sunsine has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - The land for Facility 3 is where Shandong Sheng Tao Chemical Co., Ltd's ("Shandong Sheng Tao") factory is built.
 However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
-Guangshun has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements.
+Shandong Sheng Tao has obtained construction permission from the local authority of Dingtao County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - The land for Facility 4 is where Shanxian Guangshun Heating Co., Ltd's ("Guangshun") factory is built.
+However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
+Guangshun has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - The land for Facility 8 is where Shandong Hengshun New Material Co., Ltd's ("Hengshun") factory is built.
+However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
+Hengshun has obtained construction permission from the local authority of Shanxian County in the financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements.